 Non-cash collateral cannot be pledged or sold unless the borrower defaults.
-All securities loans can be terminated on demand by either the lender or the borrower, although the average term of SIB loans was approximately 61 and 59 days as of June 30, 2018 and 2017, respectively.
-Cash open collateral is invested in a short term investment pool, which had an interest sensitivity of 3 days and 3 days as of June 30, 2018 and 2017.
+All securities loans can be terminated on demand by either the lender or the borrower, although the average term of SIB loans was approximately 71 and 61 days as of June 30, 2019 and 2018, respectively.
+Cash open collateral is invested in a short term investment pool, which had an interest sensitivity of 3 days as of June 30, 2019 and 2018.
 This pool is valued based on amortized cost.
 There were no violations of legal or contractual provisions, no borrower or lending agent default losses known to the securities lending agent.
 There are no dividends or coupon payments owing on the securities lent.
 Securities lending earnings are credited to participating clients on approximately the fifteenth day of the following month.